 Photographic copies of parish registers for Ojibwe (Chippewa) Indians living at various points on Lake Superior in the United States and Canada (1835-1839) and for the Crow Wing Mission in Minnesota (1852-1870) kept by Father Francis Xavier Pierz, a Roman Catholic missionary priest.
 The Lake Superior register records data on baptisms for Ojibwe in Minnesota, Michigan, and Ontario.
 The register for the Crow Wing Mission contains information on baptisms, deaths, and marriages, not only for Indians at Crow Wing but also for those at Belle Prairie and other mission sites served by Pierz.
 Some of the information is recorded in Latin.

-MNHS call number: See the finding aid in the library (P2659).
+MNHS call number: See more information in the catalog record (P2659).

 Mission Records, 1852-1910, Fathers Pierz, Buh, & Tomazin.